BTRON: Introduction plan for educational PCs

-Based on the "Second Report on Educational Reform" issued by the Rinkyoin Council in April 1986, the Computer Education Development Center (CEC) was established in July of the same year under the joint jurisdiction of the Ministry of Education and the Ministry of International Trade and Industry.
+Based on the "Second Report on Educational Reform" issued by the Provisional Education Council in April 1986, the Computer Education Development Center (CEC) was established in July of the same year under the joint jurisdiction of the Ministry of Education and the Ministry of International Trade and Industry.
 The CEC established the Educational Software Library in April 1987, and held a symposium in July 1987.
 In August of the same year, CEC called for prototypes of educational personal computers under the title of "CEC Concept Model '87", and the prototypes gathered in response to the call were exhibited to the public in July of the following year, showing a willingness to show the direction of educational personal computers.

 In March 1989, CEC made the decision to use TRON for personal computers to be installed in schools.
 This seemed to be a stepping stone to the spread of (B)TRON, but it became the subject of a complaint in the trade issue described in the next section.

-The keyboard and key layout of the "educational PC" presented at this time was not based on the TRON keyboard, but on the New JIS layout.
+The keyboard and key layout of the "educational PC" presented at this time was not based on the TRON keyboard, but on the new JIS layout.

 It is not unheard of to use a product that does not have a large market share for educational use, such as the Acorn Computer in the UK.